FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 7. If an error appears related to the DAO35.EXE, run the installer again but uncheck Map Objects.

-8. The last embedded installation package may cause a restart.
+8. The last embedded installation package may trigger a restart.

 .. image:: ../img/Instructions/image17.png

 Step 3: Documentation Installer
 --------------------------------
 Use these instructions to install the FLO-2D Plugin documentation.
+Admin Rights Not Required.

 1. Run the installer.
+FLO-2D Plugin Documentation Installer.exe

 2. Default settings are fine, click Close to finish.